 San Pedro Lions Club Atlantic Bank Account #211 3829 02 (Can be used for wire transfers from abroad) Lions telephone number 011-226-2477

 For those outside Belize who want to help here is a countrywide option – Hurricane Earl Belize Victim Relief.
 This was created by the Consulate of Belize in Florida on behalf of the Embassy of Belize in Washington, DC and all of the Missions and Consulates of Belize Abroad.

-These pictures are from today, Aug 6th.
+These pictures are from August 6, 2016.
 You will see San Pedro is back to blue skies and gorgeous weather.
-People are doing their best working together so we can all return to a normal quality of life as fast as we can.
+People are doing their best to work together so we can all return to a normal quality of life as fast as we can.